isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

     - Sample centric requests pull file paths specific to sample entries.

-    - Cohorts made in CloudSQL (web app) will differ in sample counts from cohorts made with BigQuery tables (APIs).
-Samples which correspond to pathology slide images are available in the CloudSQL tables but not currently in the BigQuery tables.
+    - Cohorts made using the webapp will differ in sample counts from cohorts made using BigQuery tables.
+The webapp takes into to consideration samples which correspond to pathology slide images and this information is currently not in the BigQuery tables.